fukunagt/EXPRESSCLUSTER/README.md

 ## Kernel List
 - I have evaluated EXPRESSCLUSTER with some kernel versions.
 For more details, please refer to [KernelList.md](https://github.com/fukunagt/EXPRESSCLUSTER/blob/master/KernelList.md).

-## Tips
-There are some tips of EXPRESSCLUSTER on [Wiki page](https://github.com/fukunagt/EXPRESSCLUSTER/wiki).

 ## FAQ
 FAQs are available on the following site.
 Unfortunately, these are written in Japanese.
 But, I hope that some brilliant web browser (ex.
 Chrome) will translate Japanese to your language.
 For some contents, you need the support contract.
 * https://www.support.nec.co.jp/View.aspx?isIntra=0&id=3140101267